RockBacon9922/hopel.io/README.md

 # Hopel.io

-A easy way for people with dyslexia to learn how to read.
+A Scientifically tested way to help people with reading difficulties learn to read.

 # Setup dev environment